 - Start your application early enough.
-Make your employer aware you are applying so they are able to sign-off your application in good time. - Give clear dates for your achievements if the dates are not clear, it will bring your score down. - Concentrate on evidence from the last 5 years and make it clear what you have achieved since any prior award (if relevant) and how your work has progressed since then. - If your last award was less than 5 years ago, give evidence since your last award and be clear about what you have achieved since then. - Do not 'cut and paste' information from previous applications assessors compare new and older applications and will check for repeated information.
+Make your employer aware you are applying so they are able to sign-off your application in good time.
+We cannot allow any late applications because of delays by your employer. - Give clear dates for your achievements and explain is any activity if still ongoing-if the dates are not clear, it will bring your score down. - Concentrate on evidence from the last 5 years and make it clear what you have achieved since any prior award (if relevant) and how your work has progressed since then. - If your last award was less than 5 years ago, give evidence since your last award and be clear about what you have achieved since then. - Do not 'cut and paste' information from previous applications assessors compare new and older applications and will check for repeated information.
 Do not repeat the same evidence in different domains.
-It will only receive credit from the assessors once. - Give measurable and externally validated information such as outcome data or other quality metrics wherever you can and quote the dates, source and relevant benchmarks. - You must explain the impact you had.
-Simply holding a position such as an 'officer' in a college or specialist society, or serving as a member of a committee, will not in itself justify an award the national impact needs to be clear and temporally related to the period during which you did this work. - Use a new line for each entry and consider using bullet points to make the information clearer and easier to read but avoid merely providing a series of lists of activities or roles with no reference to impact.
+It will only receive credit from the assessors once. - Do not include any website addresses or other external links to additional information.
+You must stay within the character limit for each domain and not seek to gain an advantage by linking to additional external evidence.
+Scorers will not access or score evidence that is not on the application form itself and may view the use of URLs, as a way to add to your evidence, negatively in the assessment of your application. - Give measurable and externally validated information such as outcome data or other quality metrics wherever you can and quote the dates, source and relevant benchmarks.
+This applies to clinical work, as well as research and education. - You must explain the impact you had.
+Simply holding a position such as an 'officer' in a college or specialist society, or serving as a member of a committee, will not in itself justify an award the national impact needs to be clear and temporally related to the period during which you did this work. - Use a new line for each entry and consider using bullet points to make the information clearer and easier to read but avoid merely providing a series of lists of activities or roles with no reference to impact. - Check with your employer that they have a registered contact on the ACCIA portal before you submit your application, otherwise they may not be notified it is awaiting their sign-off.